 Family members and friends should not ignore signs of a mental illness in someone close.
 Early treatment can lead to a better outcome.
-Encourage the person to see a general practitioner (GP) or other doctor for an assessment.
+Encourage the person to see a doctor for an assessment.
 If a family member is affected, you should decide what level of support and care you are realistically able to provide.

 Although there are different types of mental illness and symptoms, family members and friends of those affected share many similar experiences.
-There is a lot you can do to help your friend or relative.
+There is a lot you can do to help your friend or relative with a mental illness.
 However, you need to look after yourself too.

 Don’t ignore warning signs of mental illness in a family member or friend.
 The sooner the person receives treatment, the better the outcome is likely to be.
 It will help if you:

-- Encourage the person to see a general practitioner (GP) or other doctor for an assessment.
+- Encourage the person to see a doctor for an assessment

-- Make an appointment with the GP yourself to discuss your concerns and what can be done (if the person refuses to see a doctor).
+- Make an appointment with the doctor yourself to discuss your concerns and find out what can be done (if the person refuses to see a doctor).

 The distress associated with having a family member with a mental illness may lead to feelings of guilt, anger or shame.
 Acknowledging these feelings is the first step towards resolving them.
 It is important to understand that neither you nor the person with the mental illness are to blame for it.